Skip to content

 TL;DR

-A multi-level access portal platform for Adamas Studio, a bespoke jewellery operation spanning the UK and US, replacing fragmented WhatsApp and email workflows with a structured RFQ-to-delivery system.
-The platform includes an AI diamond scoring engine, repeat-customer preference learning, AI-assisted CAD and image generation, finance forecasting, and market pricing intelligence - alongside an eleven-table Supabase data model, a 12-stage production pipeline, and integrated Stripe, Sendgrid, Twilio, and blockchain diamond provenance tracking.
+A multi-level access portal platform for an early-stage US/UK jewellery business, a bespoke operation spanning the UK and US, replacing fragmented WhatsApp and email workflows with a structured RFQ-to-delivery system.
+The platform includes an AI diamond scoring engine, repeat-customer preference learning, AI-assisted CAD and image generation, finance forecasting, and market pricing intelligence, alongside an eleven-table Supabase data model, a 12-stage production pipeline, and integrated Stripe, Sendgrid, Twilio, and blockchain diamond provenance tracking.

 The brief